What Do Dogs Dream About?

 Do dogs’ dreams make sense from a scientific viewpoint?

-Humans aren’t the only ones capable of dreaming.
 Studies using electroencephalograms (EEGs) have monitored dog’s brains during sleep.
 They’ve found that dogs also exhibit rapid and irregular eye movements, muscle twitches, and increased brain activity – just like humans during REM sleep.
-From these findings, researchers have concluded that it’s definitely possible that dogs can dream.4
+From these findings, researchers have concluded that it’s definitely possible that dogs can dream.4 - Dogs show dream-like behaviors while asleep.

 Can dogs have nightmares?